 Field testing stations in the crater of Mt.
 Rainier

-Because climbers’ only form for drinking water is typically the slow process of snow melting, it can be hard to get all the fluids they need at altitude.
+Because climbers’ only form of drinking water is the slow process of snow melting, it can be hard to get all the fluids they need at altitude.
 Penberthy believed that as a climber’s blood became more acidic, its pH balance was thrown off, which eventually manifested into AMS.

 “All medical work will be done by climbing doctors, but we need about ten climbing Sherpa who will help the doctors up and down the glaciers, build igloos and set up tents, carry equipment and supervise the voluntary exercise test at Camp Muir,” he informed the readers of his Mountain Safety Research newsletter.

 He also urged climbers to monitor the pH levels in their urine (by way of test strips) and to report back with their findings.